 While prices are reasonable, if you’re on a budget, cheap or even free is obviously better and you’ve got plenty of options that will help make your visit more affordable, including these free things to do in Split.

 Explore Diocletian’s Palace

-It boasts some of the most well-preserved Roman architecture in the world, with influences by not only the Romans by the Greeks and Venetians.
-Four gates guard the main entrances, including the Bronze, Iron, Golden and Silver Gates.
+It boasts some of the most well-preserved Roman architecture in the world, with influences not only from the Romans but from the Greeks and Venetians.
+Four gates guard the main entrances, including the Bronze, Iron, Golden, and Silver Gates.

 Listen to the Sounds of a Klapa Group in the Vestibule

-Free music can often be enjoyed throughout the summer in Split but something you won’t want to miss if you have the opportunity is to enjoy the harmonic sounds of a Klapa group which blends ancient, traditional, and modern culture.
+Free music can often be enjoyed throughout the summer in Split but something you won’t want to miss if you have the opportunity is to enjoy the harmonic sounds of a Klapa group that blends ancient, traditional, and modern cultures.

 Let the Temple of Jupiter Take Your Breath Away

 The Temple of Jupiter is one of the palace’s major landmarks, located near the courtyard.
 It’s been exceptionally well-preserved, inside and out, dating all the way back to the early days of the city when the palace first built.

 The location was carefully chosen to represent the divine connection between Jupiter, the ancient Roman god of the sky and thunder, and Emperor Diocletian.
 A black granite sphinx guards the entryway, minus its head as it was destroyed by Christians who believed it was a pagan symbol.